 “LiveRamp is excited to implement PAIR in Safe Haven and bring it to our 450+ marketers and 11,000+ publisher domains,” Scott Howe, the CEO of data-enablement platform LiveRamp said in an email.
 “Both marketers and publishers recognize there’s no silver bullet for the end of the cookie and are seeking privacy-first solutions that enhance the customer experience.”

 Multiply your customer connections with Google’s AI

 Meeting your customers where they are requires you to stay on top of needs as they arise.
 Google’s AI is your business multiplier that can help you be ready for what’s next.
 Our machine learning models were developed and refined by years of performance measurement to identify patterns and make audience predictions based on them.
-By combining your advertising intelligence with Google’s AI-powered insights, you can market at the speed of consumers while preserving people’s privacy.
+By combining your first-party data with Google’s AI-powered insights, you can market at the speed of consumers while preserving people’s privacy.

 Advertisers who use optimized targeting on Google Display Ads see, on average, a 50% increase in conversions at a comparable ROI.

 For example, optimized targeting helps reach new, relevant audiences who are likely to convert.
 Our systems do the heavy lifting of finding additional customers in a sustainable way, helping you unlock the next wave of growth at your specified return on investment (ROI).